 If your cookies have baked differently to how you expected, it could be due to many things, but it’s likely either because your method was off or there was something wrong with the recipe you were using.
 Try multiple different recipes and if you’re still having the same issue, it’s time to take a closer look into what else you might be doing wrong.

-Unfortunately, it’s not always easy to figure out what you’ve done to cause your cookies to have a cakey texture.
+Unfortunately, it’s not always easy to answer the question – why are my cookies cakey?
 You may just have to trial and error different methods before you can figure out what you’ve done wrong.

 Here are some of the reasons that might be causing that cakey texture: